blacksheep-crm/devpops/README.md

 8. If you want to use the runcmd and readFile methods, set System Preference: Runtime Scripts System Access = TRUE

+9. If you want to use Responsibility Check, register BCRM View Helper business service with Responsibility in Business Service Access (for REST API)

-9. Copy SiebelQueryLang.js file to $AI_APPLICATIONCONTAINER$/webapps/siebel/scripts/3rdParty (kudos to Slava from http://xapuk.com/)
+10. Copy SiebelQueryLang.js file to $AI_APPLICATIONCONTAINER$/webapps/siebel/scripts/3rdParty (kudos to Slava from http://xapuk.com/)

-10. Copy code from postload.js to the vanilla postload.js for a quick demo.
+11. Copy code from postload.js to the vanilla postload.js.

-11. Validate the functionality.

-12. Follow instructions in postload.js (ca. line 875) how to split code and register custom Open UI JS library
+12. Copy devpops.js to siebel/custom

+13. Register devpops.js with Application / Common / PLATFORM INDEPENDENT in Manifest Administration

 # Pre-Requisites